aryan678/FlightAutomation/README.md

 # FlightAutomation
-Aims to automate the storage and processing of data for aviation purposes
+Aims to automate the storage and processing of data for aviation purposes.
+This project was made in partnership with Aryamann Anand.